MarcNeveu/IcyDwarf/README.md

 ### Thermal code

 The output file of the thermal evolution code is *Thermal.txt*.
-It lists, for a given layer inside a dwarf planet:
+It lists, for a given layer inside a planetary body:
 - radius (km)
 - temperature (K)
 - mass of rock (g)